Categories

 • Secondary structure: Avoid primers from forming hairpin structures or dimers

-• BLAST validation: ensure that the primers have no homology to other regions of the genome
+• BLAST validation: Ensure that the primers have no homology to other regions of the genome

 Experimental tips